Ground Broken on Facility Improvements to the Ranch

-Arena Circle is the main access roadway that patrons currently use to access their fairgrounds as well as park their vehicles.
-The access roadway will be relocated to the west side of the fairgrounds parking lot in order to improve traffic flow and safety.
+Arena Circle is the main access roadway that patrons currently use to access their fairgrounds and park their vehicles.
+The access roadway will be relocated to the west side of the fairgrounds parking lot to improve traffic flow and safety.

 Pedestrians will be able to enter the facilities more safely once the relocation of Arena Circle is completed.
 Other enhancements are also underway and will be in place in the future.

-Livestock and equine facilities will additionally be improved with dedicated youth and community indoor arena for working with and showing animals.
-New outdoor riding rings, a new RV facility with improved service for guests and storage facilities are also planned.
+Livestock and equine facilities will be improved with dedicated youth and community indoor arena for working with and showing animals.
+New outdoor riding rings, a new RV facility with improved service for guests, and storage facilities are also planned.

 For more information regarding the Larimer County Fairgrounds at the Ranch, including previewing the many planned improvements, visit: http://www.treventscomplex.com/about-the-ranch/master-plan